humanmade/altis-media/docs/image-sizes.md

 Once you've defined custom image sizes there are different ways you can use them.

-You can display a post thumbnail:
+You can display a post's featured image at a given size:

 ```php
 // Output the post thumbnail image tag: